ErolGelbul/opusvl_application_estate/README.md

 ### 1.1 Overview

-This project is for my application to OpusVL.
-I gave myself 3 days to learn the fudnamentals of Odoo and complete the Getting Started tutorials to show my interest in working with the company.
-Due to my other applications and the risk of losing the position to someone else, I decided to do as much as I can in 3 days.
+For my application to OpusVL, I embarked on an ambitious three-day challenge to demonstrate my enthusiasm and commitment to joining the team.
+My objective was to acquire a solid understanding of Odoo's fundamentals and successfully complete the Getting Started tutorials within this short timeframe.
+Recognizing the competitive nature of the job market and keen to set myself apart from other candidates, I focused on maximizing my productivity during these three days to showcase my potential as an invaluable asset to the company.

 <p align="right">(<a href="#top">back to top</a>)</p>